tiagoantao/data-science-teaching/docs/intro.rst

 ==========================

-The easiest and absolutely **not recommended** way to use this material is to only read it on github_.
+The easiest and absolutely **not recommended** way to use this material is to only read it on `Jupyter viewer`_ (or even github_).
 This is bad in many ways as the fundamental premise of the notebooks.

 Online systems for notebooks (mybinder or SageMathCloud) are problably not a